Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Introduction

 \section{Introduction}

-Scientific modeling has long been divided between two approaches: theory-driven models, which encode domain knowledge through mechanistic equations, and data-driven models, which learn flexible patterns from large datasets.
+Scientific modeling is often divided between two approaches: theory-driven models, which encode domain knowledge into mathematical equations, and data-driven models, which learn flexible patterns from large datasets.
 Each has fundamental limitations.
 Mechanistic models are interpretable and grounded in scientific theory, but often break down in practice due to noise, unobserved variables, or incorrect structural assumptions.
-Neural networks, by contrast, can capture complex relationships but require large labeled datasets, lack scientific grounding, and often learn spurious patterns that fail when applied to new data—limiting their utility for scientific reasoning.
+Neural networks can capture complex relationships but require large labeled datasets, lack scientific grounding, and often learn spurious patterns that fail when applied to new data.
+There remains a critical need for modeling frameworks that are both scientifically grounded and capable of robust generalization from imperfect real-world data.

-This tension is especially acute in fields like epidemiology, ecology, chemistry, and social science, where real-world data are noisy, sparse, and biased—and where key variables like transmission rates or carrying capacities are unobservable.
-The result is a core bottleneck: we lack models that are both scientifically grounded and capable of robust generalization from imperfect data.

-Several approaches have been proposed to bridge this divide.
-Physics-Informed Neural Networks (PINNs) incorporate governing equations directly into model optimization, promoting physical consistency in learned dynamics \cite{pinns, rodriguez2022einns}.
-These methods perform well when equations are known and all relevant variables are observable.
-However, in many scientific settings, mechanistic models are incomplete—omitting stochasticity, feedbacks, or spatial effects—and enforcing them during training can introduce bias, especially under regime shifts.
-Other approaches use simulation-trained neural networks for surrogate modeling or task-specific prediction, often achieving strong results in constrained settings \cite{defsi}.
-Yet, many such methods depend on a single simulator or fixed structure with hand-tuned parameters, limiting generalization.

-We introduce Simulation-Grounded Neural Networks (SGNNs), a general framework that uses mechanistic simulations to train neural networks.
-SGNNs treat mechanistic models as generators of diverse, labeled training data—spanning alternative model structures, parameter regimes, stochasticity, and realistic observational artifacts.
-This allows the neural network to internalize scientific structure without requiring it to be hard-coded into the architecture.
-SGNNs therefore unify the flexibility of deep learning with the theory-driven approach of mechanistic science by using simulation as supervision.
+Recent work has sought to bridge this divide by incorporating mechanistic knowledge into machine learning.
+These approaches can be understood through the three core components of machine learning problems: the data, the model architecture, and the optimization procedure.
+Physics-Informed Neural Networks (PINNs) incorporate governing equations into the loss function, constraining optimization to satisfy known physical laws \cite{pinns, rodriguez2022einns}.
+Universal Differential Equations (UDEs) incorporate domain knowledge into the model architecture by using neural networks to represent unknown terms within a larger system of differential equations \cite{udes}.
+These methods perform well when equations are known and all relevant variables are observable, but can introduce bias or cause the learning process to fail when mechanistic models are incomplete or structurally misspecified.